What you’ll study

 External hard drive and memory stick

-For storing and backing up your data and coursework.
+You’ll need some external storage for storing and backing up your data and coursework.
 We suggest:

 - at least a 1TB external hard drive, and